aeternity/ae_mdw/README.md

 Optionally the `owned_only=true` parameter might be used to return only activities initiated by the account.

-Additionally, activities can be filter by any of these types using `?type=<type>` query parameter:
+Additionally, activities can be filtered by any of these types using `?type=<type>` query parameter:

 * `transactions` - Transactions containing the account in any of the transaction fields
 * `aexn` - AExN (aex9 and aex141) activities